PaganSquare

 You may have noted that in these blog posts I use phrases like "the god we call Korydallos" or "the goddess we call Therasia."
 That's because we have an interesting conundrum with some of the Minoan deities: we don't know what the Minoans called them.

 Some deity names survived the Late Bronze Age collapse intact, eventually being subsumed into the Hellenic pantheon: Rhea, Eileithyia, and Dionysus are well-known examples.
 Others were "demoted" to human characters in myth and legend (Minos, for example, and Ariadne).
-But we still know their names - that part of them was not lost over time, even if their characteristics changed due to cultural pressure as the Greeks came to power and the Minoans disappeared from view.
+But we still know their names - that part of them wasn't lost over time, even if their characteristics changed due to cultural pressure as the Greeks came to power and the Minoans disappeared from view.

 ...